-Red Gates School is committed to reduce restrictive interventions and aims to accomplish this by utilising a range of prevention tools, such as:
+Red Gates School is committed to using the lowest level of restrictive interventions possible and aims to accomplish this by utilising a range of prevention tools, such as:

-- Behaviour Team available to train and support staff using PROACT-SCIPr-UK (see below) - Behaviour Support Documents to support pupils in proactive ways. - Behaviour Policy to inform staff of the School's expectations. - Use of behaviour data and debrief data to inform future practice. - Creation of appropriate environments in the classroom and around the school. - A multi-disciplinary and person-centred approach.
+Behaviour Team available to train and support staff using PROACT-SCIPr-UK® (see below)

+- Behaviour Support Documents emphasising how to support pupils in proactive ways. - Behaviour Policy to inform staff of the School's expectations. - Use of behaviour data and debrief data to inform future practice. - Creation of appropriate environments in the classroom and around the school. - A multi-disciplinary and person-centred approach. - Restrictive intervention audit and restraint reduction plan completed annually.

-i.
-Staff training.
+Staff training